wp-plugins/fields-framework/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.12 =
+* Prepend Blank now set to true for all Fields of type Select and it's related types viz.
+Select_Posts, Select_Terms, and Select_Users

 = 0.11.2 =
 * Editor field setting variables will now need to be passed to a settings array instead of directly to the arguments array.
 So for example, the following: